sohoffice/piaas/documents/App.md

 Use the `app` command of piaas.

 ```
-piaas app <subcommand> [app name]
+piaas app <sub command> [app name]
 ```

 The sub commands are:

-- run, Start the specified app in the background
+- run, Run the specified app in the background
 - log, Tail the log of the specified app
 - stop, Stop the app
 - status, Print the status of all apps

 The app name is defined in your `piaasconfig.yml` file.
-You may defined multiple apps, but only one app at a time.
-If you have only app defined, you do not have to supply the app name.
-The sole app will be used.
+You may defined multiple apps, but the command work with only one app at a time.
+With only app defined, you may skip the app name, and the sole app will be used.